 I offer a special version of this program for teenagers.
 If you are looking for resources for your teenage son or daughter, contact me for more information.

 Savvy Young Writers has recently moved.
-I formally taught from my home office in the Willows neighborhood in Menlo Park, I now meet students at the Savvy Young Writers studio office in downtown Palo Alto (665 Lytton Avenue).
-Many thoughtful touches have been made to make the Studio a quiet and inspiring space for students to work.
+I formally taught from my home office in the Willows neighborhood in Menlo Park.
+Now I meet students at the new Savvy Young Writers office in downtown Palo Alto (665 Lytton Avenue).